mvieira1/mvieira1/README.md

 ### **about()**
 - Oh!
 Hi, there! 👋 My name is Maria, like 90% of the portuguese women!
-- I'm a Bioinformatician in training 🧬 and a self-taught Frontend Developer 💻!
+- I'm a self-taught Frontend Developer 💻!
 - My long term goal is to become a Full Stack Developer!

 ### **skills()**